AP6YC/ClusterValidityIndices.jl/docs/src/man/guide.md

 ### [Data](@id guide-data)

 Because Julia is programmed in a column-major fashion, all CVIs make the assumption that the first dimension (columns) contains features, while the second dimension (rows) contains samples.
-This is more important for batch operation, as incremental operation accepts 1-D sample of features at each time step by definition.
+This is more important for batch operation, as incremental operation accepts a 1-D sample of features at each time step by definition.

 For example,